ni/nimi-python/docs/niscope/functions.rst

-    .. note:: You can use :py:func:`niscope.read` instead of this function. :py:func:`niscope.read` starts an acquisition on all enabled channels, waits for the acquisition to complete, and returns the waveform for the specified channel.

-        Some functionality, such as time stamping, is not supported in all digitizers.
+    .. note:: Some functionality, such as time stamping, is not supported in all digitizers.
 Refer to `Features Supported by
         Device <REPLACE_DRIVER_SPECIFIC_URL_1(features_supported_main)>`__ for
         more information.